 Johanne Allard

 Johanne Allard (b.
-1976) is a Canadian emerging multi-disciplinary artist based between Canada and Lebanon.
+1976) is a Canadian multi-disciplinary artist based in Lebanon.
 She obtained a BA in Theater & Visual Arts from the University of Quebec in Montreal in 1999.
 During that time, she was mentored by the internationally renowned bronze sculptor Arto Tchakmakchian.

 Moving to Beirut in 2000, she taught art & theater and directed several plays.
 In 2007, Johanne joined the “Theater of the Oppressed Lab” in New York to study under its late founder Augusto Boal and delivered workshops to educators and community leaders in Beirut.